MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-first-app-overview.md

 * Get up and running quickly with the Teams Toolkit, a Visual Studio Code extension
 * Configure your app with App Studio
-* Get familiar with Teams tools and SDKs
+* Get familiar with Teams developer tools and SDKs
 * Consider important Teams app concepts, such as authentication and design best practices

-Tutorials in this section will walk you through the following recommended tool sets and commonly used Technologies:
+You can build Teams app using any technology of your choice, for example, command-line interface (CLI).
+But, these articles help you get started with the following recommended tools and technologies:

-* Visual Studio Code with Teams extension
+* Teams Toolkit, a Visual Studio Code extension
 * React.js for tabs
 * Node.js for bots and messaging extensions